cx-cloud-101/speedtest-workshop/installation-guide.md

 2. During the installation process you'll initialize Cloud SDK with `gcloud init`.
 Remember to log on with the account that has the free trial activated.

 ### Node v8 (latest)
-_If you have node installed, you can check the version with `node --version`_ _Note that the GCP Cloud Function node runtime only supports v8.x.x_
+_If you have node installed, you can check the version with `node --version`._
+_Note that the GCP Cloud Function node runtime only supports v8.x.x._

 1. Install node from [nodejs.org](https://nodejs.org/en/download/)